-Top 5 Resume Mistakes
+Top 5 Resume Mistakes & How to Avoid Them

 While advancements in technology have had a massive impact on staffing tools and processes, the one piece that has remained relatively unchanged is the resume.
 While there have been efforts to move to a functional format, hiring managers and recruiters determined that a chronological structure was easier to read as well as manage within their tracking systems.

 Another effort that has yet to gain meaningful traction are the use of sell sheets or other marketing profiles as an introduction.
 While these are a great tool to highlight key accomplishments/impact, the lack of context regarding the position held or the dates involved can result in more questions than answers.
 Instead of trying to differentiate yourself with charts, fonts, colors or pictures, we recommend sticking with the traditional chronological resume.
 It is a proven format that is widely accepted and can easily be entered and searched with today’s applicant tracking systems.
-We also recommend that you avoid the following pitfalls to increase the impact of your resume on the reader:
+We also recommend that you avoid the following pitfalls and resume mistakes to increase the impact of your application on the reader:

 - Tell the results, not the ingredients.
 Too many people make the critical mistake of listing the content of their position rather than the impact they delivered.
 Each bullet must sell you or it should not be included.
 To make them more effective, try the C.A.R. method – what was the Challenge; what was the Action you took; and what was the Result of the action.
 The outcome will provide the reader with an understanding of your capabilities and impact.
 We recommend that your current role have 4 to 6 bullets while each successive role should not have more than three.